These special academic rules and regulations apply to our programs abroad and are here for your reference.

 After registration, you may change your schedule by adding or dropping courses after consulting with your home college academic advisor.
 Courses may not be added after the date announced in the program academic calendar.
 Courses – other than required Signature Seminars – may be dropped at any time up to the date announced in the program academic calendar.
 Courses dropped by this date are not recorded on your transcript.
 After this date, and by the withdrawal deadline announced in the program academic calendar, you may withdraw from a course only by petition and will receive a WD on your transcript.

-Signature Seminars courses required for first-semester participants in the Beijing, Hong Kong, Madrid, Santiago, Strasbourg, and Central Europe programs may not be dropped.
+Signature Seminar courses are required for participants in the Hong Kong, Madrid, Santiago, Strasbourg, and Central Europe programs and may not be dropped.
+(However, students who are continuing for a second semester at the same center may opt not to take a second Signature Seminar.)

 Undergraduate students requesting to drop below 12 credits must first consult a home college academic advisor and financial aid counselor to ensure this would not have adverse academic or financial consequences.
 Note that dropping below 12 credits is not possible at all centers due to immigration or program requirements.